Study Materials Available

 Question

-What are the three kinds of muscle tissue found in animals?
+What are the three kinds of muscle tissues?

 Answer